aws-powertools/powertools-lambda-dotnet/examples/ServerlessApi/Readme.md

     [LambdaSerializer(typeof(DefaultLambdaJsonSerializer))]
     [Logging(CorrelationIdPath = CorrelationIdPaths.ApiGatewayRest, LogEvent = true)] // we are enabling logging, it needs to be added on method which have Lambda event
     [Tracing] // Adding a tracing attribute here we will see additional function call which might be important in terms of debugging
-    [Metrics] // Metrics need to be initialized the best place is entry point in opposite on adding attribute on each controller. public override Task<APIGatewayProxyResponse> FunctionHandlerAsync(APIGatewayProxyRequest request, ILambdaContext lambdaContext)
+    [Metrics] // Metrics need to be initialized.
+The best place is the entry point opposite on adding attributes on each controller. public override Task<APIGatewayProxyResponse> FunctionHandlerAsync(APIGatewayProxyRequest request, ILambdaContext lambdaContext)
     {
         _defaultDimensions.Add("Version", lambdaContext.FunctionVersion);